 A more speculative method to invest in the S&P 500 is through futures trading.
 This type of trading allows you to speculate on the price that the S&P 500 will be at a designated point in the future.
 These futures act as a legally binding contract between a buyer and a seller and are used by many investors to hedge against market fluctuations.
 S&P 500 futures are mainly utilised by large institutions, as they are traded on the Chicago Mercantile Exchange (CME) and are often relatively expensive to purchase.

 A more accessible form of futures are the S&P 500 E-mini futures.
 These futures contracts are very liquid and can be traded by retail investors as they are 1/5 of the price of regular futures contracts.
 Again, much like standard S&P 500 futures, these E-mini futures allow investors to speculate on or hedge against market fluctuations.

 Finally, if you are looking for the most active method to get involved in S&P 500 trading, you could even day trade the index.
 Although not the most efficient manner to invest in this index, if you are the type of person who likes to get in and out of the market fast and is happy with smaller returns, this could be something you consider.
 To trade the S&P 500, you would need to set strong entry/exit rules and aim to leave the market after price increases of around 1-2%.

 S&P 500 Tracker Funds

-Tracker funds are an ideal investment for someone who is not interested in actively managing their assets and would prefer to park some capital in a fund and let it do its thing.
-These funds almost always offer a low expense ratio, which means they are a low-cost way to invest your capital..
-Finally, tracker funds are endorsed by many successful investors – Warren Buffet famously swears by S&P 500 as the best tracker funds!
+Tracker funds almost always offer a low expense ratio, which means they are a low-cost way to invest your capital..
+Finally, tracker funds are endorsed by many successful investors – Warren Buffet famously swears by S&P 500 as a popular tracker fund.

 S&P 500 ETFs & Stocks